zembrodt/showtunes-api/README.md

-# Showtunes API
+# ShowTunes API

-Go server used by the Showtunes app to make API requests where a client secret is needed.
+Go server used by the ShowTunes app to make API requests where a client secret is needed.

 ## Requests
 * */v1/auth/tokens* (**POST**): Retrieve a Spotify auth token